 A defective SSD

 If all of the steps above don’t result in a positive outcome, then we may need to look at replacing your SSD.
 Typically, if an SSD is defective it will give you errors when you try to erase/format the drive both internal and external on the MacBook Pro.
-If the SSD is simply not detecting the drive no matter where it is installed, you will need to try our power cycle instructions to try and reset the SSD, but if these do not recover the drive, it will most likely need to be replaced.
+If the SSD is simply not being detected no matter where it is installed, you will need to try our power cycle instructions to try and reset the SSD, but if these do not recover the drive, it will most likely need to be replaced.

 ...
 View more